 You can get life insurance if you’re long-term unemployed, but it will be more difficult.
 The underwriter will want to understand why you’re unemployed.

 If you haven’t worked in a few years, it’s more difficult to validate the need for coverage to an underwriter because they may not see a need for income protection.
 Many underwriters won’t count financial support from other insurance, such as unemployment insurance benefits, as income.

-But, if you aren’t currently employed because you’re in school full-time or manage your household, insurers are more flexible.
+If you aren’t currently employed because you are in school full-time or manage your household, insurers are more flexible.
 For example, if you provide childcare or perform domestic responsibilities, these activities can be used as evidence of insurability.

-If you’re a full-time graduate student, you might need a life insurance policy to ensure that if you die, your cosigners aren’t liable for your student loans or that a partner isn’t left shouldering all the bills.
+If you’re a full-time graduate student, you might need a life insurance policy to ensure that if you die, your co-signers aren’t liable for your student loans or that a partner isn’t left shouldering the cost of your tuition.

 Some life insurance companies will take your projected income into consideration when determining your life insurance policy.
 Graduate students may also be able to get coverage based on: